mdn/content/files/en-us/web/javascript/reference/global_objects/function/index.md

 ## Constructor

 - {{jsxref("Function/Function", "Function()")}}
   - : Creates a new `Function` object.
-Calling the constructor directly can create functions dynamically but suffers from security and similar (but far less significant) performance issues to {{jsxref("Global_Objects/eval", "eval")}}.
-However, unlike eval, the `Function` constructor creates functions that execute in the global scope only.
+Calling the constructor directly can create functions dynamically but suffers from security and similar (but far less significant) performance issues to {{jsxref("Global_Objects/eval", "eval()")}}.
+However, unlike `eval()`, the `Function` constructor creates functions that execute in the global scope only.

 ## Instance properties